nateshirley/codespeak/README.md

 ### Maintain real-time, deterministic execution

-When Codespeak detects a new and/or different function, it writes new code for it.
-Otherwise, functions are executed deterministically and in real-time.
+The first time a Codespeak function is executed, the appropriate implementation is generated.
+From then on, the function is executed deterministically and in real-time.

 Here's fizzbuzz in Codespeak: